Quick Start

 and be in the same directory as thedocker-compose.yml

-file) sets up values for some commonly changed items, like the port exposed by the proxy server. - The sample Compose file creates a network and starts five services
+file) sets up values for some commonly changed items, like the port exposed by the proxy server. - The sample Compose file creates a network and starts four services

 - A Squid proxy server, configured as an ICAP client to the Shield service